gaballison/media-during-covid/README.md

 ## Future Plans

 Because of time constraints, this project initially focuses on looking just at the titles and media formats from one library vendor, [Hoopla](https://hoopladigital.com).
 I would like to expand on this to include data from other library vendors like [OverDrive](https://jefflibrary.overdrive.com/) (for a larger selection of eBooks and eAudiobooks read) and [Freegal](https://jeffersonin.freegalmusic.com/) (for more music usage).

+Yay, it passed!
+(This is an arbitrary comment so I can push an update)